 - Complete the Reasonable Residential Accommodation Request (including all required supplementary documentation).

 - Requests are reviewed by the director of academic advising and accessibility services as well as the director of student life.
 Subsequent to receipt of an application, there may be an interactive process with the requesting student to collect additional information or discuss a request in greater detail.

 - Notification will be made via email about the outcome of the application.
 If approved, the student will work with the appropriate College administrator as indicated in the approval letter.
 If the application is denied, it can be appealed in writing to the dean of students.

 Please be advised that approval of an application does not necessarily guarantee the type of housing requested and is only applicable for the academic year in which it was submitted.
 Students must resubmit a new application and updated medical documentation each year that a request is made.

-The Section 504 officer for the College is Salina Hoque, director of human resources and community engagement.
+The Section 504 officer for the College is Nickcole (Cole) Maynard-Errami, human resources manager.
 She can be reached at email@example.com.
 In this role, she oversees compliance with federal law.
 She is available to all students as a resource and advocate during the accommodation application process.

 Please note the following recommendations regarding timeliness of applications:

 - For new students, applications should be received prior to June 15 in order to be considered for priority housing assignment.
 After this date, available housing options may be limited.